cnerg/cnerg.github.com/community/manual/expectations.md

 individuals for the expertise that they will bring to evaluating your finished work, this same expertise is often useful during the process of completing that work.
-There are likely to be facets of your research for which those committee members can provide more valuable advice than your advisor, and they should be consulted on those topics.
+There are likely to be facets of your research for which those committee members can provide more valuable advice than me, and they should be consulted on those topics.
 This will both improve the quality of the final work and also keep your committee members abreast of your progress, helping them better understand your completed work with less effort.